 Precipitation provides the primary recharge of water to the aquifer system at BNL.
 Under long-term conditions in undeveloped areas of Long Island, about 50 percent of precipitation is lost through evapotranspiration and direct runoff to streams; the other 50 percent infiltrates the soil and recharges the groundwater system (Aronson and Seaburn 1974; Franke and McClymonds 1972).
-For 2013, it is estimated that the recharge at BNL was approximately 25 inches.
-Table 2-4 summarizes monthly and annual precipitation results from 1949 to 2013 collected on site by BNL Meteorology Services.
+For 2014, it is estimated that the recharge at BNL was approximately 27 inches.
+Table 2-4 summarizes monthly and annual precipitation results from 1949 to 2014 collected on site by BNL Meteorology Services.
 Variations in the water table generally can be correlated with seasonal precipitation patterns.
-As depicted on Table 2-4, total annual precipitation in 2013 was 45.6 inches, which was slightly below the long-term yearly average of 48.9 inches.
-Seven of the past 10 years have featured above-normal annual average precipitation at BNL.
+As shown on Table 2-4, total annual precipitation in 2014 was 54.25 inches, which was above the long-term yearly average of 48.96 inches.
+Eight of the past 10 years have featured above-normal annual average precipitation at BNL.